 Realized strategies can be either deliberate or emergent.
 Deliberate strategies are intentionally developed by management and subsequently realized by the organization.
-Emergent strategies were never intended nor expected by management but did occur over time because of forces in the external or internal environment, because no strategy was developed at the outset, or because the strategies were displaced along the way.
+Emergent strategies were never intended or expected by management but did occur over time because of forces in the external or internal environment, because no strategy was developed at the outset, or because the strategies were displaced along the way.
 Thus, a strategy can be realized (it occurs) but it was never intended.

-16. What can go wrong with well-thought-out strategies that were developed using all the steps of the analytical model of strategic management?
+14. What can go wrong with well-thought-out strategies that were developed using all the steps in strategic planning?